 Bruin is a tiny borough located in the state of Pennsylvania.
 With a population of 402 people and just one neighborhood, Bruin is the 1012th largest community in Pennsylvania.
-Bruin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Bruin has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Bruin is generally considered to be a blue-collar town.
-40.59% of the Bruin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bruin, you'll notice that it is more blue-collar than most other communities in America.
+40.59% of Bruin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bruin is a borough of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Bruin who work in healthcare suport services (14.12%), office and administrative support (11.18%), and sales jobs (8.24%).

 Bruin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Bruin is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Bruin doesn't have a public transportation system that people use for their commute.

 In Bruin, just 11.81% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.